pyodide/pyodide/docs/development/testing.md

 ```

 There are 3 test locations,
-- `src/tests/`: general pyodide tests and tests running the CPython test suite
+- `src/tests/`: general Pyodide tests and tests running the CPython test suite
-- `pyodide_build/tests/`: tests related to pyodide build system (do not require selenium to run)
+- `pyodide_build/tests/`: tests related to Pyodide build system (do not require selenium to run)
 - `packages/*/test_*`: package specific tests.

 ### Manual interactive testing